Remi-Guijarro/CoolSchool/README.md

 # CoolSchool

-This project is a Comand line programm to test you ability on maths subject
+This project is a Comand line programm to test your ability on maths subject